-- Create institutional conditions for an effective training system; - Improve the link between training and employment.
+- Create institutional conditions for an effective training system; and to - Improve the link between training and employment.

 Other TVET projects include the construction of three vocational education and training centres in the cities of Douala, Limbe, and Sangmélima.
-Evaluated at 24 billion CFA, the project is financed 72.3% (17 billion CFA) by the Republic of Korea, and 27.7% (7 billion CFA) by the Republic of Cameroon.
+Evaluated at twenty-four billion CFA, the project is financed 72.3 per cent (seventeen billion CFA) by the Republic of Korea, and 27.7 per cent (seven billion CFA) by the Republic of Cameroon.
 As part of the project, 104 persons underwent TVET training in the Republic of Korea from September to December 2014.